rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Sets the card data without the need of a swipe.
+Sets the card data without the need of a swipe.
 This accepts any 16 digit number as the string value.
-Ensure that pinEntry is true before getting the property of panData.</p>
+Ensure that pinEntry is true before getting the property of panData.
 ####Access